The Cooling Challenge

 Justin has nearly 10 years of experience working in the commercial solar hot water heating industry.
 He is passionate about renewable energy and doing better by the environment.
 He is helping bring best practices from the solar thermal industry to future SkyCool Deployments.

 Sophia received her B.S. in Computer Science from Caltech.
-She is passionate about using software and data to combat climate change.
-She has experience in solar cell research and electric utilities.
-She is working with SkyCool on data collection, controls, and developing tools to streamline project installations.
+They are passionate about using software and data to combat climate change.
+They have experience in solar cell research and electric utilities.
+Sophia is working with SkyCool on data collection, controls, and developing tools to streamline project installations.

 Co-Founder, Chief Science Officer